 Grand Cinemas was originally formed as a family business in 1928 and through its history has been one of the great innovators in the West Australian cinema industry.

 In the days when a night out at the movies meant a trip to the city, Grand Cinemas was at the forefront, with a group of great old theaters in the heart of Perth.
 Then came the Drive-Inn era, and the company expanded through Perth's suburbs with a string of popular cinemas.

 Later movie-goers opted for the old trend of heading back into the city for a night out.
-This created another turnaround in the company's focus and the advent of multi-screen complexes.
-Grand Theaters was again a leader with the construction of the Cinema City opposite the Perth Town Hall.
+This created another turnaround in the Company's focus and the advent of multi-screen complexes.
+Grand Theaters was again a leader with the construction of Cinema City opposite the Perth Town Hall.

 Expansion followed in April 2004 when the company took over the Joondalup and Whitford City multi screen theatres from Greater Union and in 2005 the company opened its sixth complex in Armadale.